zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * we can get rid of the rng_challenge.
 * refund fees for users who participated honestly.

-12) rng_cleanup_result

-* show that some rng_result exists.
-* show that the sortition chain it is pointed at has been settled, or does not exist.

 Potential Timeline of txs for a sortition chain
 =============